gatperdut/bg-partner/README.md

 TODO

+TODO: only update when game unpaused. tooltips only available when game is paused.

 ## Bugs and reports

 BGPartner is very much in development, specially when it comes to testing under different environments.
 So far, only the Steam version of the games under Ubuntu / Windows 11 are officially supported.